Hanw-ai/Agent-Trajectory-Analyzer/README.md

 # Agent Trajectory Analyzer V2

 A trajectory-level evaluation framework for diagnosing planning, retrieval, tool-use, grounding, verification, and recovery failures in LLM agents.

-V2 Highlights
+## V2 Highlights

-	•	Real LLM-as-Judge evaluation with structured outputs
+- Real LLM-as-Judge evaluation with structured outputs
-	•	Deterministic offline judge for reproducible CI
+- Deterministic offline judge for reproducible CI
-	•	Pass/fail and failure-type agreement analysis
+- Pass/fail and failure-type agreement analysis
-	•	Judge disagreement case inspection
+- Judge disagreement case inspection
-	•	Confusion matrix and CSV artifact generation
+- Confusion matrix and CSV artifact generation
-	•	Expanded benchmark across tool use, retrieval, coding, planning, and multi-step reasoning
+- Benchmark tasks across tool use, retrieval, coding, and planning
-	•	Automated Markdown reporting and failure visualization Why This Project Matters
+- Automated Markdown reporting and failure visualization

+## Why This Project Matters

-Agent failures are often caused by intermediate execution decisions rather than final-answer fluency.
+Agent failures are often caused by intermediate execution decisions, not only by the quality of the final answer.

 A final answer may appear plausible even when the agent:

-	•	selected the wrong tool,
+- selects the wrong tool;
-	•	retrieved irrelevant evidence,
-	•	lost important context,
-	•	hallucinated an unsupported action,
+- retrieves irrelevant evidence;
+- loses important context;
+- produces unsupported claims;
-	•	failed to recover from a tool error, or
+- fails to recover from a tool error;
-	•	terminated without verifying completion.
+- terminates without verifying completion.

-This framework evaluates the full agent trajectory and identifies the likely root cause of failure.
+This framework evaluates the complete execution trajectory and identifies the likely root cause of failure.

 Evaluation Architecture
 Agent Trajectory
        |